OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/msdynamics.md

 * The **Created By (Delegate)** is used to achieve impersonation at create time of entity.
 * The **Modified By (Delegate)** will be used to achieve impersonation at the update time of the entity.
   * Here, the **Overwrite** configuration needs to be enabled on this field to achieve the update time impersonation.
-* Below is the example of enabling the overwrite configuration for the "Modified By (Delegate)" field in OpsHub Integration Manager mapping.
+* Below is the example of enabling the overwrite configuration for the "Modified By (Delegate)" field in <code class="expression">space.vars.SITENAME</code> mapping.

 <div align="center"><img src="../assets/MSD_User_Impersonation_Mapping.png" alt=""></div>